 By Aashima Dogra

 Science is on the cusp of change.
-It has been on this cusp since the World Wide Web was invented when computer scientists at CERN led by Tim Burners-Lee developed a tool to openly share the large amounts of data generated at the world’s largest particle collider.
+It has been on this cusp since the World Wide Web was invented when computer scientists at CERN led by Tim Berners-Lee developed a tool to openly share the large amounts of data generated at the world’s largest particle collider.

 Thirty years later, the Web has gone on to reorganise many sectors (like media, for example) but the global science community is still arguing about who should pay for open public access to research papers – the scientists, the journals or funding agencies?